Diamond tester and gem tester comparison chart

 A. No, but it helps.
 It's like buying a car, do you really need to know if it's electric, hybrid, petrol or diesel?
 Possibly not.
 But it is very basic to what you are buying.
 For instance, buying the cheapest (thermal conductivity) tester without realising that it can't distinguish diamond from synthetic Moissanite - that's like buying an electric vehicle without realising you need a charging-point.

 Combined thermal/electrical conductivity.
-The better testers use both of the above methods, the electronics carry out the thermal conductivity test then, less than a second later, carry out the electrical conductivity test.
+These use both of the above methods, the electronics carry out the thermal conductivity test then, less than a second later, carry out the electrical conductivity test.
 The best models are also fine-tuned to test for sapphire and ruby.
+In addition, these testers have a built-in UV light which improves reliability when testing Moissanite, though how well that works depends on how good the UV light is.
 Price range £200.00 to £350.00.
 It is likely that very soon these testers will not be able to tell the difference between moissanite and diamond at all.

 Combined UV Absorption and thermal conductivity.
 This will test for diamond (both natural and synthetic), and also Moissanite and other simulants.
 OTi £1495.00.